 Protect Your Assets

-Alright, now it’s time to get some housework to get done.
+Alright, now it’s time to get some housework done.

 This might not be exactly what you had in mind when preparing for your awesome New Year, however, it’s an extremely important step that many entrepreneurs let slip throughout the year which can end up costing them big time in the long run.

-Throughout the year many of us fall guilty of not properly updating, backing-up and securing important information on our devices, but before you head into another busy year, take the time to actually do those tasks you’ve been putting off and protect your assets.
+Throughout the year, many of us fall guilty of not properly updating, backing-up, and securing important information on our devices but before you head into another busy year, take the time to actually do those tasks you’ve been putting off and start protecting your assets.

 Yes, it’s tedious and yes, you might think it’s not actually all that important, but it’s much easier to prevent assets from being compromised than to recover from it, so just do yourself a favor and make this a priority while you prep for your year.
 Future you will thank you.